 The U.S. Patent and Trademark Office (PTO), the federal agency that oversees the registration of federal trademarks, divides marks into 45 different "classes" of products or services.
 The purpose of these classes is to allow different types of businesses to register their trademarks into categories most related to their core business.

-Class 38 includes telecommunication services.
-Class 38 includes mainly services allowing at least one person to communicate with another by a sensory means.
-Such services include those which: (1) allow one person to talk to another, (2). transmit messages from one person to another, and (3) place a person in oral or visual communication with another (radio and television).
-This Class includes, in particular services which consist essentially of the diffusion of radio or television programs.
+Trademark Class 38 includes telecommunication services, specifically services that allow at least one person to communicate with another by a sensory means.
+Such services include those which: (1) allow one person to talk to another, (2) transmit messages from one person to another, and (3) place a person in oral or visual communication with another (radio and television).
+Not surprisingly, Class 38 is particularly important for services used in the diffusion of radio or television programs.

-Examples of trademarks in Class 38, see below.

-TV JAPAN (broadcast of television programs), DOGPILE (computer telecommunications services), NEON (cable TV broadcasting services).
+Examples of trademarks in Class 38 include TV JAPAN (broadcast of television programs), DOGPILE (computer telecommunications services), and NEON (cable TV broadcasting services).

-- telephone marketing (telemarketing) services (Class 35 - Advertising and Business Services).
+However, you would not use Class 38 if you were registering radio advertising services (Class 35 - Advertising and Business Services) or telephone marketing (telemarketing) services (Class 35 - Advertising and Business Services).